bcm22/employee-tracker/README.md

   ## Description

-  My motivation for this project was to demonstrate my knowledge using mysql..
+  My motivation for this project was to demonstrate my knowledge using mysql.

   I built this project to showcase how you can build databases using mysql.